-- 33. Tender Report (Regulation 84 PCRs) - 33.1.
-All advertised tenders must, before award, have a completed tender report approved by procurement, legal and finance before any notifications are sent or contracts collated. - 34.
-Notifications (Regulations 55 & 86 PCRs) & Standstill (Regulation 87 PCRs) - 34.1.
-All notification or outcome letters must be approved by procurement and signed by the Procurement and Contracting Manager. - 342 All tenderers (successful and unsuccessful) must be notified, in writing, of the outcome of the evaluation process at the same time.
-Unsuccessful tenderers must be provided with feedback which details the relative advantages of the successful tenderer. - 343.
-Where the procurement is regulated (and even on below threshold processes where advised by procurement) the authority must issue and apply a standstill period with the award letters not being issued until after this period has expired.
+- 34 Tender Report (Regulation 84 PCRs) - 34.1.
+All advertised tenders must, before award, have a completed tender report approved by procurement, legal and finance before any notifications are sent or contracts collated. - Notifications (Regulations 55 & 86 PCRs) & Standstill (Regulation 87 PCRs) - 35.1.
+All notification or outcome letters must be approved by procurement and signed by the Procurement and Contracting Manager. - 35.2.
+All tenderers (successful and unsuccessful) must be notified, in writing, of the outcome of the evaluation process at the same time.
+Unsuccessful tenderers must be provided with feedback which details the relative advantages of the successful tenderer. - 35.3.
+Where the procurement is regulated (and even on below threshold processes where advised by procurement) the authority must issue and apply a standstill period with the award letters not being issued until after this period has expired. - 36 Supplier De-briefing - 36.1.
+Following the notification of the procurement outcome, unsuccessful tenderers may request feedback in addition to that provided in the letters; this must be agreed and supported by procurement to ensure that only allowed information is shared and that it is done so in a non-discriminatory manner. - 37 Letters of Intent - 37.1.
+Letters of intent give the contractor the authority to proceed prior to the execution and dating of contract; however, they should only be used where there is a genuine need and genuine benefit to the Authority, such as to: - 3 facilitating the ordering of goods where there are long lead times;

-35. Supplier De-briefing

-35.1.
-Following the notification of the procurement outcome, unsuccessful tenderers may request feedback in addition to that provided in the letters; this must be agreed and supported by procurement to ensure that only allowed information is shared and that it is done so in a non-discriminatory manner.

-36. Letters of Intent

-- 36.1.
-Letters of intent give the contractor the authority to proceed prior to the execution and dating of contract; however, they should only be used where there is a genuine need and genuine benefit to the Authority, such as to: - (a) facilitating the ordering of goods where there are long lead times;

-- (b) enable design work to commence immediately where not doing so would have an adverse effect on the overall project deadlines and planning requirements; - (c) facilitate TUPE requirement. - All letters that fall under the points above must be agreed with legal and signed by the relevant Director.
-Where a letter of intent is required for any other reason it must be agreed by the Monitoring Officer. - 36.3.
-Where a letter of intent is issued it must specify its intent and include a maximum liability, which cannot exceed £100,000 unless otherwise agreed by the Monitoring Officer.
+- 4 enable design work to commence immediately where not doing so would have an adverse effect on the overall project deadlines and planning requirements; 5 facilitate TUPE requirement. - 37.2.
+All letters that fall under the points above must be in a form approved by the Monitoring Officer and executed as a contact. - 37.3.
+Where a letter of intent is issued it must specify its intent and include a maximum liability, which cannot exceed £100,000 unless otherwise agreed by the Monitoring Officer. - 38 Contract Award - 38.1.
+All tender processes must be concluded by way of a duly signed or executed document. - 38.2.
+Contracts MUST not be awarded until all checks have been completed and evidence of any qualifications and certificates provided. - 38.3.
+The award must be as per the specification issued and the tender received (including any clarifications) and not a conditional or counteroffer. - 39 Contract Approval - 39.1.
+Contracts must be executed under hand or as adeed on the direction of Legal Services/Monitoring Officer - 39.2.
+All works contract to be executed as a deed where the Monitoring Officer so directs. - 39.3.
+Copies of all executed contracts must be provided to the Procurement and Contracting Manager for inclusion in the contracts register.
+The Procurement and Contracting Manager shall maintain the contracts register. - 40 Contract Award notices (Regulation 50 PCRs) - 40.1.

-37. Contract Award

-- 37.1.
-All tender processes must be concluded by way of a duly signed or executed document. - 372.
-Contracts MUST not be awarded until all checks have been completed and evidence of any qualifications and certificates provided. - The award must be as per the specification issued and the tender received (including any clarifications) and not a conditional or counteroffer.

-38. Contract Approval

-38.1.
-Contracts must be executed by signature or as a deed as follows

-Goods & Service

-- (a) Up to £25k Responsible Officer - (b) Up to £100k Finance - (c) Up to £250k Project Director - (d) Up to £500k Monitoring Officer, Chief Finance Officer, Chief Executive - 382 All works contract to be executed as a deed to ensure a 12-year latent defect period is applied. - 38.3.
-Copies of all executed contracts must be provided to the Procurement and Contracting Manager for inclusion in the contracts register - 39.
-Contract Award notices (Regulation 50 PCRs) - 39.1.
 Award Notices must be published in accordance with the following decisions. - (a) Where a new Framework or Contract is let and it is over the EU threshold in the OJEU and on Contracts Finder.